joinoneroom/joinoneroom/_posts/2015-08-18-describing-place-a-short-lesson.md

 After all, a dentist’s office would be described quite differently by someone arriving for major surgery than by a teenager getting her braces removed after two unsightly years.

-Ben Obler is the author of the novel Javascotia, from Penguin UK.
+_Ben Obler_ß is the author of the novel Javascotia, from Penguin UK.
 His short story “The White Man’s Incredulity Furrows His Brow” won the 2014 short story contest with the journal Puerto del Sol.
 He holds a Master’s of Letters degree from the University of Glasgow, Scotland.